top of page

 Prospective Graduate Students

-I will be reviewing applications for graduate students to begin in Fall 2023
+I am not currently reviewing applications for graduate students

-I hope that the following information is helpful to you in deciding whether to apply to be a graduate student in the TIDES Lab at Oregon State University.
 As you read through this Q & A and consider your options for graduate school (and next steps more broadly) I would encourage you to search for the right program that will support your goals.
 The goal is not to get into a PhD program.
 The goal is to find the training and mentorship that will help you thrive both in graduate school and beyond.
 That may be in the TIDES Lab and that may not and that is ok!
 Please only apply if your goals and values align with those of our lab and our graduate program.
+Here is a FAQ document our faculty put together on applying to our doctoral program in clinical psychology.

 Are you reviewing applications for graduate students?